Please click here to view our virtual tour: https://www.amg-it.co.uk/forestfederation/All_Saints_Virtual_Tour.mp4

-All Saints is part of the John Taylor Multi Academy trust and works in partnership wth their sister school, as the Forest Family, Needwood Church of England Primary School, Newborough; an outstanding Primary School with approximately 85 pupils in 3 classes offering the same drive for high standards and a well-rounded, broad learning experience for the pupils in their care.
+All Saints is part of the John Taylor Multi Academy Trust (JTMAT) and works in partnership with their sister school, Needwood CE Primary School, Newborough; an outstanding Primary School with approximately 85 pupils in 3 classes offering the same drive for high standards and a well-rounded, broad learning experience for the pupils in their care.